-Home to the 3arena, as well as being Dublin’s main dockland for ships and boats, this area of the inner city has got tonnes of abandoned carparks and warehouses.
+Home to the 3arena, as well as being Dublin’s main dockland for ships and boats, this area of the inner city has got tonnes of abandoned car parks and warehouses.
 We will settle for any of them to be honest.
-Instead of thousands of punters travelling up the quays to go see Bruno Mars or Chris Brown, imagine they were all coming together for Robert Hood or Derrick Carter.
+Instead of thousands of punters travelling up the quays to go see Bruno Mars or Chris Brown, imagine they were all coming together for Robert Hood, Jeff Mills or Dave Clarke.

 7. Guinness Storehouse

 Open since 1981 this is underground heaven, literally.
-The carpark is entirely on one level, under the ground.
+The car park is entirely on one level, under the ground.
 It’s city location would also make it the perfect place to have the underground party of a lifetime.
-If you’ve ever seen the videos of Warehouse Project in Manchester, then you will have an idea of what this place would be like.
+If you’ve ever seen the videos of the Warehouse Project in Manchester, then you will have an idea of what this place would be like.

 5. St. Ita’s Mental Hospital

 Yes, you’ve read that correctly, a mental hospital.
 Formally known as Portrane Asylum, it was built at the end of the nineteenth century on an isolated peninsula on the north coast of Dublin.
 Now abandoned, it carries many spooky stories, but the thought of an act like Shxcxchcxsh playing experimental techno here sounds like a dream.
-Plus, it’s pretty far way from city centre so it might not attract the authorities.
+Plus, it’s pretty far away from the city center so it might not attract the authorities.